π§ͺ Material Experiments

 -

-🦪 Oyster Shell Lime
+π¦ͺ Oyster Shell Lime Plaster

-Turning seafood waste into building material
+Turning food waste into a building material

 In coastal Louisiana, oysters are more than food.
 They are culture, economy, and ecology.
 But what happens to the shells after the meal?
 Typically, they end up in landfills.
-In collaboration with local seafood purveyors COGO's and The FACTS, we collected hundreds of oyster shells and asked a different question: Could we turn them into lime for plaster?
+In collaboration with local advocacy groups COGO and The FACTS, we collected hundreds of oyster shells and asked a different question: Could we turn them into lime for plaster?Led by artist and educator Cassidy Creek, we washed, cooked, and ground the shells, transforming them through fire into a usable building material.
+The resulting lime plaster was applied to test surfaces on the Earth Church, demonstrating a closed loop system where waste from the fishing industry becomes a resource for natural building.

 What we learned: